 Making the home more entertaining

-What is a smart home if not also place to hang out and relax?
+What is a smart home if not also a place to hang out and relax?
 This technology can also keep you entertained and informed in new and exciting ways.
 Connected speakers, combined with AI-based digital assistants, can play music, offer news and sports scores, and can even help you control other connected devices as well.
 Connected devices can also find a good film to watch, either at home or in a real movie theater.

 Read Next: Amazon Echo vs the competition